We Asked All 50 States About Their Contact Tracing Capacity. Here's What We Learned

 A patchwork of staff and plans in flux

 Not every state responded to NPR's request.
 A few states – including Idaho and Indiana — did respond, but said they were not able to provide statewide numbers of contact tracers, because contact tracing is done in local health departments.
-A spokesperson for the Michigan health department explained state employees assist "certain local health departments with case investigation and contact elicitation, which is the first step in the process of contact tracing," but the number of county staff that work to trace contacts was not available.
+A spokesperson for the Michigan health department explained that state employees assist "certain local health departments with case investigation and contact elicitation, which is the first step in the process of contact tracing," but the number of county staff that work to trace contacts was not available.

 Other states that rely on county health departments to do contact tracing were only able to provide estimates of county staffing levels.
-Oklahoma's spokesperson explained the 150 number of tracers they provided "is a ballpark as we have county nurses who do multiple jobs including contact tracing."
+Oklahoma's spokesperson explained that the 150 number of tracers they provided "is a ballpark as we have county nurses who do multiple jobs including contact tracing."

 Another state that was not able to provide contact tracer numbers was Georgia, which has already begun to ease social distancing measures.
-Georgia spokesperson Nancy Nydam told NPR the state department of public health "the total number of contact tracers will vary widely by [health] district, so we are not yet able to put an exact number to it."
+Spokesperson Nancy Nydam of the Georgia Department of Public Health told NPR that "the total number of contact tracers will vary widely by [health] district, so we are not yet able to put an exact number to it."
 She added that the state was engaging with medical students and possibly the National Guard, and that more information would be available in the coming days.

 In the survey, several states noted that their plans were very much in flux.
 "As we are developing our plans, we are hiring and training an initial group of epidemiologists," a spokesperson for Colorado's Joint Information Center responded to NPR in the survey, noting they are starting with 50 epidemiologists for now but may add more in the coming weeks.

 A few states, including Minnesota, indicated they do not have current plans to hire more contact tracers.
-Andrea Ahneman, a spokesperson for the COVID-19 Response in Minnesota wrote that the state had over 100 staffers now, and that "this is plenty of capacity for current needs."
+Andrea Ahneman, a spokesperson for the COVID-19 Response in Minnesota, wrote that the state had more than 100 staffers now and that "this is plenty of capacity for current needs."

 States that said they're seeking to expand contact tracing capacity are getting creative about finding the workforce.
 Nevada said it was recruiting volunteers for "a dramatic expansion" of its contact tracing capacity.
-Oklahoma is training 4th year medical residents to do contact tracing.
+Oklahoma is training fourth-year medical residents to do contact tracing.
 Maine has recruited some recently retired epidemiologists.
 Georgia and Iowa are planning to call on the National Guard.

 About half of states surveyed indicated they were considering the use of smartphone or online apps to assist with contact tracing.
 Few had decided on a specific app, but several mentioned the Google app that's in development.
 Some states indicated that they hoped the federal government could assist with the cost of licensing these apps.